 5] Create a new User Account

 Sometimes a corrupt user account can create such issues on your computer.
 Therefore, the simple solution is to create a new User Account.

 DISM tool is another command-line tool available in Windows computers.
 You can fix various corrupted system files with the help of this simple and free tool.
 To run DISM, open Command Prompt with administrator privilege and enter this command:

 It will take a few minutes to check everything and try to fix the problem automatically.
 Do not close the window if it is taking a long time.

 7] Check in Clean Boot State

-If you have recently installed any software or any driver like graphics driver, audio driver, etc. you should try uninstalling that.
+If you have recently installed any software or driver like graphics driver, audio driver, etc., you should try uninstalling that.
 In many cases, it turned out that the driver or recently installed software was causing the issue.
 After restarting, check if it is working or not.

 All the best!